ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### Checking if a Codepoint is in the Basic Multilingual Plane BMP

 How to know if a codepoint is inside the BMP or is astral?

-The following code seems to work:
+The following code seems to work.
+The last BMP Character seems to be 0xD7FF (55295):

 ```js
 [~/.../clases/20200325-miercoles(master)]$ cat is-bmp.js